visual-framework/vf-core/PUBLISHING.md

 1. generate an update
     - `yarn run releasenotes`
     - format and review the newly made file at `tools/vf-component-library/src/site/updates`
+        - copy structure from previous release notes
+        - for each component, put latest changelog updates and link it with `releaseLinks.notes`

 ### 4. Post-release